lucaschf/AudioStreamer/README.md

-# Simple Flask Music Streaming App with Sockets
+# Simple Flask Local Music Streaming App With Sockets

 A simple Flask app for streaming music using sockets.
 Practical work for the discipline of computer networks of the course systems for internet 2020.